Current Cannabis Laws

 Cannabis (marijuana) remains a Schedule II drug under the Controlled Drug and Substances Act, and, unless otherwise regulated for production and distribution for medical purposes, is subject to offences under that Act.

-Possessing and selling marijuana for non-medical purposes is still illegal everywhere in Canada.
+Possessing and selling cannabis for non-medical purposes is still illegal everywhere in Canada.

 Enforcement of Current Laws

-There are public health and safety risks that are associated with marijuana use, including its effects on the mental development of young people and illicit profits that support criminal organization.
-Until marijuana laws change, and strict regulations and restrictions are put in effect, local police authorities will continue to address illegal marijuana possession and sales.
+There are public health and safety risks that are associated with cannabis use, including its effects on the mental development of young people and illicit profits that support criminal organization.
+Until cannabis laws change, and strict regulations and restrictions are put in effect, local police authorities will continue to address illegal cannabis possession and sales.

 - Date modified: